An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Superintegrable Killing tensors

+\begin{proposition} Suppose the values of the Killing tensors and of the structure tensors of two non-degenerate superintegrable systems coincide in a fixed point.
+Then the two systems have the same Killing tensors and the same structure tensor. \end{proposition}

-Together with \eqref{eq:prolongation:K} and Proposition~\ref{prop:prolongation:K}, this implies that the values of the Killing tensors and of the structure tensor at a fixed point also determine the first and second derivatives of the Killing tensors at this point.
-As explained at the beginning of this section, this determines the Killing tensors and hence the structure tensor locally.
-The superintegrable potential is then determined locally by \eqref{eq:Wilczynski}, completing the superintegrable system. \end{proof}
+\begin{proof} Under the hypothesis of the proposition we conclude that, at the fixed point, there also coincide the following: the values of the first derivatives of the Killing tensors by \eqref{eq:prolongation:K}, of the derivatives of the structure tensor by the preceding lemma and of the second derivatives of the Killing tensors by the identity

+obtained from substituting \eqref{eq:prolongation:K} into its own derivative.
+Since the values of a Killing tensor and its first and second derivatives in a single point uniquely determine this tensor in a neighbourhood of this point, the Killing tensors of both systems coincide.
+By definition, their structure tensors then coincide as well. \end{proof}